[Agenda] Brexit and sanctions at EU summit This WEEK

 Fish and trade

-They will get the chance to mingle with leaders of Asian states, including China, Japan, and Singapore at an EU-Asia summit at the end of the week.
+They will get the chance to mingle with leaders of Asian states, including Kazakhstan, Korea, Japan, and Singapore at an EU-Asia summit at the end of the week.

 The event will see the EU sign a free-trade pact with Singapore, amid tensions on world markets prompted by a US tariff war.